julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, April 29, 2025.
+Wednesday, April 30, 2025.
 Quote of the day:

-> "People disparage knowing and the intellectual life, and urge doing.
-I am content with knowing, if only I could know." - Ralph Waldo Emerson
+> "Liberty consists in the power of doing that which is permitted by the law." - Marcus Tullius Cicero